quanle1994/addressbook-level2/doc/UserGuide.md

 * Support for storing address (`a/`) and tags (`t/`)
 * Support for marking a contact detail as 'private' (`pa/`) (`pe/`) (`pp/`)
 * View details of a person (`view` : shows non-private details), (`viewall` : shows all details)
+* Edit details of a person based on user's input

 ### Viewing help : `help`
 Format: `help`